corkiejp/Corkiejp-notes-on-awesome-bluesky/Important-correct_method_to_link_your_profile.md

 > https://bsky.app/profile/did:plc:qxlh6bohvep3taqhmtpipx4b

-## New method using 'skyzoo.blue'for getting 'did' profile url!
+## New method using 'skyzoo.blue' for getting 'did' profile url!
 Vist [Sky Zoo](https://skyzoo.blue/stats) when you have a 'Valid Handle'!
 - Enter your account
 - Click on 'profile picture'/'avatar' and you will be brought to a link using it!